 Cuiaba, and Araras Ecolodge.

-Best Times for Wildlife in the Pantanal and Southern Brazil
+Best Times for Birds and other wildlife in the Pantanal, Brazil

 The best time to look for Jaguars in the Pantanal is during Southern Brazil's dry season which normally lasts from July to October, especially August

 and September, although they are seen regularly at other times, often on river banks where they go to dry out after bad weather or lie in the shade